leiless/dnsredir/README.md

 *dnsredir* - yet another seems better forward/proxy plugin for CoreDNS, mainly focused on speed and reliable.

 *dnsredir* plugin works just like the *forward* plugin which re-uses already opened sockets to the upstreams.
-Currently, it supports `UDP`, `TCP`, and `DNS-over-TLS` and uses in continuous health checking.
+Currently, it supports `UDP`, `TCP`, `DNS-over-TLS`, and `DNS-over-HTTPS` and uses in continuous health checking.

 Like the *proxy* plugin, it also supports multiple backends, which each upstream also supports multiple TLS server names.
 Load balancing features including multiple policies, health checks and failovers.